dema22/wall_api/README.md

 # Running The Wall

-1. cd into the_wall_api
+1. cd into the wall_api
 2. Create a file called varsettings.env to tell Docker the environment variables we need.
 3. Create a Sendgrid account.
+Follow # Sendgrid Account instructions.
+4. Set a variable name 'SECRET_KEY' in the varsettings.env, this should be a 50 character string literal, randomly generated.
-4. Do docker-compose up
+5. Do docker-compose up

 # Sendgrid Account
 1. Create a sendgrid account.